Toryt/contracts/README.md

 When we get to test-by-contract, it might be interesting to also include testing with Jasmine, the other important Javascript testing framework.

-In that respect, it might also prove useful to use other services [supported by Intern] in the future.
+In that respect, it might also prove useful to use other browser testing services [supported by Intern] in the future.

 Versions